 - Brad Wong, the Dead or Alive series' token drunken fighter spends all of DOA 3 and DOA 4 searching for a mystical wine called "Genra".
 At the end of 4, he actually does find it.
 His ending video shows him drinking it and tripping hard, though this may just be to represent his euphoria upon finally finding the liquor of legend.

 - In Tony Hawk's Pro Skater 4, Ollie the Magic Bum sees pink elephants occasionally, and on the College level, he asks you to grind on some poles and logs to collect them all.

-- In World of Warcraft, one village in Outland contains pink eleks, which are only visible to drunk characters.
+- In World of Warcraft, one village in Outland contains pink elekks, which are only visible to drunk characters.

-- Also, during Brewfest, pink Eleks can be seen by drunk people around the major cities.
-The american players gets some quests for them, but these are removed in the european version - apparently for legal reasons: Having a whole festival about getting drunk is ok, but letting this lead to hallucinations is prohibited because it somehow glamorizes drug abuse.
+- Also, during Brewfest, pink elekks can be seen by drunk people around the major cities.
+The American players gets some quests for them, but these are removed in the European version, apparently for legal reasons: having a whole festival about getting drunk is okay, but letting this lead to hallucinations is prohibited because it somehow glamorizes drug abuse.

 - Referenced, in a way, in Among The Sleep: One of the protagonist's toys is a stuffed pink elephant.
 This foreshadows that the "supernatural" events of the game are the protagonist's way of coping with the abusive behavior of his alcoholic mother.